Education Outreach Day 2023

 How: Schools should complete this form

 The theme of this year’s Education Outreach Day is “Building a Scientific Question!”
-Specifically, school groups will rotate among the following activities that build students’ confidence and help them to generate ideas for their own STEM research projects.
+School groups will rotate among activities that pique interest and enthusiasm in STEM and help student attendees generate ideas for their own STEM research projects by building their own scientific questions based on their experiences throughout the day.

 Finalist Hall Exploration